mkarneim/beanfabrics/README.md

 The term *presentation model* (PM) is the name of a pattern that was [introduced by Martin Fowler] in 2004.
 According to Fowler the PM
 > "represents the state and behavior of the presentation independently of the GUI controls used in the interface".

+### Documentation
+The documentation is spread over multiple places:

+* At Google Code there is a brief [introduction].
+* The [Beanfabrics homepage] contains an [overview], a [tutorial], some [code examples] and [demo applications].
+* At GitHub there is the [JavaDoc API documentation].
+* If you understand German you might want to watch a [presentation] I have given at the TNG headquaters near Munich.
+Here is a link to the [slides].

 ### Features
 Beanfabrics provides
 * a set of ready-to-use PM components.